matsengrp/phylostability/README.md

 ## Subsample datasets

-To extract the number of taxa and alignments length from a directory, execute:

-`./scripts/get_nexus_data.sh DIRECTORY`

- where `DIRECTORY` is the name of a directory that contains sub-directories containing alignments as fasta or nexus files.

- To then create a folder `DIRECTORY/selected_data` that contains `N` datasets, run

- `python scripts/select_datasets.py DIRECTORY N`

- where `DIRECTORY` is the same directory name as above and `N` is the number of subsampled datasets we want.

- ## Run Snakemake

- Note that to run snakemake on the subsampled dataset, the `data_folder` parameter in the beginning of the Snakefile needs to be set to
- `data_folder = DIRECTORY/selected_data/`
+To run the workflow on a subsample of the Harrington et al. datasets, execute:

+`snakemake --snakefile Subsampling_snakefile -c8`

+Note that this willl use 8 cores, you can adjust accordingly.
+Also, if you add `-R select_datasets`, it will add `num_samples` datasets to the selected samples that already are in `harrington_data/selected_data/`, where `num_samples` is set in the beginning of `Subsampling_snakefile`.